-Graduates of the programme have progressed to doctorates at the University of Oxford and also at Cambridge, London, Warwick and Roehampton.
-This year four MLA graduates have been offered places on the new course, the DPhil in Literature and Arts, established by the department to provide a route to part-time doctoral study for graduates of interdisciplinary humanities masters' courses.
+Graduates of the programme have progressed to doctorates at the University of Oxford and also at Cambridge, London, Manchester, Roehampton, Southampton and Warwick.
+This year, four MLA graduates have been offered places on the DPhil in Literature and Arts, which was established by the department to provide a route to part-time doctoral study for graduates of interdisciplinary humanities masters' courses.

 Changes to the course